Vyralmarketing/betsy-sarcone/_posts/2023-01-11-a-realistic-expectation-of-your-net-proceeds.md

 Here is an important calculation to use: take your home’s estimated sale price, then subtract the balance of your remaining mortgage loan, then subtract expenses—that’s how much money you’ll get to keep when selling your home.&nbsp;

 Some common expenses that come with a home sale include staging costs, closing costs, title fees, remaining bills, and moving costs.
-It adds up\!
+It adds up!
 That’s why it is very important to take them into account when calculating the amount of money you expect to keep after your sale.&nbsp;

 However, know that there are ways to reduce those expenses.
 If you’re handy, you can DIY projects when possible.
 You could consider cost-effective staging, and get a professional opinion on what changes will actually make a difference in your final sales price.
 Lastly, it will benefit you to have help from an agent that is an experienced professional. **Having a good agent will help you sell your home for the most money possible and greatly increase your net proceeds.&nbsp;**

 I want you to be able to keep a lot of money after selling your home.
-If you want my help with selling, or if you have any questions, don’t hesitate to reach out\!
+If you want my help with selling, or if you have any questions, don’t hesitate to reach out!
 I look forward to hearing from you.&nbsp;